xtrnglc/01000396/PS7/Resources/Readme.txt

 	Trying to get move working.
 Unsure about the syntax the protocol expects.
 Trying to make a move request whenever the mouse moves.
 	Tried sending variations of Network.Send(currentState.workSocket, "(move, " + ((int)MouseX).ToString() + ", " + ((int)MouseY).ToString() + ")\n");
 	Not sure how the server gets the player cube to move.
 The player cube loc_x and loc_y do not change after sending the move request

+11/16/15
+	Tried to get OnPaint method working which runs in the background and does not need to be called by any callback method.
+Similar to the AgCubio function call map posted on the forums.
+However the OnPaint does not work correctly.
+It only starts drawing when the form is resized.
+Then it would draw for one second and stop.
+Resizing sometimes redraws but it is inconsistent.
+It also does not remove where the cube has previously been.
+It looks like the request to move makes the server send new information for the player cube.
+This is a problem with our implementation because it keeps adding on the same cube but only changes loc_x and loc_y and mass.
+	Very stuck.